 Whether you are planning your own funeral in advance or an unexpected funeral for someone you love, our celebrants will be there from start to finish to make sure that the memorial is one that the honoured truly deserves.
 Having a personalised send of for someone ensures that the person is honoured in the very way they lived their life.

 For funerals booked in 2020, our celebrants charge Eur200 in Malta, or Eur250 in Gozo or Comino.

 Baby Welcoming Services

 Celebrating the arrival of a new child in a humanist welcoming ceremony is a great way for friends and family to meet your child… use the ceremony to announce the child’s guideparents, or to pass on family heirlooms to the child.

 Baby Welcoming Ceremonies booked in 2020 are offered at Eur250 for ones done in Malta, or Eur300 for ones held in Gozo or Comino.

-Vice President at the Malta Humanist Association
+Celebrations Coordinator at the Malta Humanist Association